sporto/hugo-remark/readme.md

 This theme creates a remark presentation using Hugo to concatenate and serve the files.

+## Why use Hugo and not just remark.js?

+Remark.js doesn't come with a way of serving files or reload them on changes.
+Also it requires you to write all your slides on just one html page.

+By using Hugo:

+- You can serve your slideshows on localhost easily
+- Hugo will watch for changes and reload immediatelly
+- You can write your slides on different markdown files, Hugo will concatenate them

 ## Installation

 Follow the hugo [installation intructions](http://gohugo.io/).
 On mac simply do `brew install hugo`